-Section 117.
 Conflicts of Interest.
-This section would require the President, Vice President, the head of an Executive department, or a Member of Congress as well as their spouse, child, son-inlaw, or daughter-in-law to disclose this status when receiving Paycheck Protection Program, Paycheck Protection Program Second Draw, and Recovery Sector loans.
+It would also require the President, Vice President, the head of an Executive department, or a Member of Congress as well as their spouse, child, son-in-law, or daughter-in-law to disclose this status when receiving Paycheck Protection Program, Paycheck Protection Program Second Draw, and Recovery Sector loans.